sass/sass/doc-src/HAML_CHANGELOG.md

 ### Ruby 1.9 Support

-Haml now produces more descriptive errors when given a template with invalid byte sequences for that template's encoding, including the line number and the offending character.
+Haml and `html2haml` now produce more descriptive errors when given a template with invalid byte sequences for that template's encoding, including the line number and the offending character.

 ## [2.2.4](http://github.com/nex3/haml/commit/2.2.4)